spaceflint7/bluebonnet/USAGE.md

 - `[java.attr.AsInterfaceAttribute]` on a class causes it to be written in output as an interface.
 This allows the creation of default method implementations even with versions of C# that do not support this feature.
 See for example [Baselib/`IDisposable.cs`](https://github.com/spaceflint7/bluebonnet/blob/master/Baselib/src/System/IDisposable.cs).

 - `[java.attr.RetainNameAttribute]` on a type or method indicates that renaming should be inhibited.
-For example, an interface method would be renamed to "<interfaceName><methodName>", to allow a class to implement multiple interfaces.
+For example, an interface method would be renamed to the concatenation of interface name and method name, to allow a class to implement multiple interfaces.
 However, this is not appropriate for implementing a Java interface whose methods already have a pre-set method name.
 See for example [Baselib/`IDisposable.cs`](https://github.com/spaceflint7/bluebonnet/blob/master/Baselib/src/System/IDisposable.cs).

 These attributes are emitted when Bluebonnet exports Java declarations to a .NET assembly, so they are available when such an assembly is referenced during compilation.